-A new Environment America report reveals that nearly 90,000 acres of undeveloped national forest areas across the country that support clean water and critical wildlife have scheduled logging projects moving forward.
+A new report by our national federation, Environment America, reveals that nearly 90,000 acres of undeveloped national forest areas across the country that support clean water and critical wildlife have scheduled logging projects moving forward.
 Forests in Oregon, Alaska, Idaho and Colorado are among those scheduled for commercial logging starting this spring right under the nose of the new administration.

-“Even though we have a new environmental president, holdovers from the Bush administration are quietly paving paradise and undermining protections for our last roadless national forests,” said Nicole Gentile, Preservation Associate with Environment America.
+“Even though we have a new environmental president, holdovers from the Bush administration are quietly paving paradise and undermining protections for our last roadless national forests,” said Nicole Gentile, Environment Montana’s National Preservation Associate.
 President Obama supported protecting these forests as a candidate, and Environment America is calling on Agriculture Secretary Vilsack to call an immediate “time out” for our forests until the embattled Roadless Area Conservation Rule can be reinstated.

 Environment America analyzed government documents and discovered that timber sales and pre-roading projects are moving forward in roadless national forests.
 In one egregious example, a timber sale threatens to destroy 1,515 acres of the Umpqua National Forest in Oregon.
 The Umpqua is named for its thundering waters and supports more than 250 species of wildlife including the northern spotted owl.